Overview of forecasting methods in AutoML

 2013-12-31 347

-This series ostensibly has a daily frequency, but there's no observation for Jan.
-2, 2012.
-In this case, AutoML will attempt to fill in the data by adding a new row for Jan.
-2, 2012.
-The new value for the quantity column, and any other columns in the data, will then be imputed like other missing values.
-Clearly, AutoML must know the series frequency in order to fill in observation gaps like this.
+This series ostensibly has a daily frequency, but there's no observation for January 2, 2012 (2012-01-02).
+In this case, AutoML attempts to fill in the data by adding a new row for the missing value.
+The new value for the quantity column, and any other columns in the data, are then imputed like other missing values.
+To execute this process, AutoML must recognize the series frequency to be able to fill in observation gaps as demonstrated in this case.
 AutoML automatically detects this frequency, or, optionally, the user can provide it in the configuration.

-The imputation method for filling missing values can be configured in the input.
-The default methods are listed in the following table:
+The imputation method for supplying missing values can be configured in the input.
+The following table lists the default methods:

 Target Forward fill (last observation carried forward)

-Missing values for categorical features are handled during numerical encoding by including an additional category corresponding to a missing value.
+Missing values for categorical features are handled during numerical encoding by including another category that corresponds to a missing value.
 Imputation is implicit in this case.

 Automated feature engineering

 AutoML generally adds new columns to user data to increase modeling accuracy.
-Engineered feature can include the following:
+Engineered features can include default or optional items.

-Calendar features derived from the time index (for example, day of week) Default
+• Calendar features derived from the time index, such as day of the week

-Categorical features derived from time series IDs Default
+• Categorical features derived from time series IDs

-Indicator features for holidays associated with a given country or region Optional
+• Indicator features for holidays associated with a given region

-Rolling window aggregations (for example, rolling average) of target quantity Optional
+• Rolling window aggregations, like rolling average, of target quantity

-You can configure featurization from the AutoML SDK via the ForecastingJob class or from the Azure Machine Learning studio web interface.
+You can configure featurization from the AutoML SDK by using the ForecastingJob class or from the Azure Machine Learning studio web interface.

-Next, let's examine the following image, which plots the original series in first differences, $\Delta y_{t} = y_t - y_{t-1}$.
+The next image shows a chart that plots the original series in first differences, $\Delta y_{t} = y_t - y_{t-1}$.
 The mean of the series is roughly constant over the time range while the variance appears to vary.
-Thus, this is an example of a first order stationary times series.
+This scenario demonstrates an example of a first-order stationary times series:

 Diagram showing retail sales for a weakly stationary time series.

-AutoML regression models can't inherently deal with stochastic trends, or other well-known problems associated with non-stationary time series.
-As a result, out-of-sample forecast accuracy can be poor if such trends are present.
+AutoML regression models can't inherently deal with stochastic trends or other well-known problems associated with nonstationary time series.
+As a result, out-of-sample forecast accuracy can be poor when such trends are present.

-AutoML automatically analyzes time series dataset to determine stationarity.
-When non-stationary time series are detected, AutoML applies a differencing transform automatically to mitigate the impact of non-stationary behavior.
+AutoML automatically analyzes a time series dataset to determine its level or stationarity.
+When nonstationary time series are detected, AutoML applies a differencing transform automatically to mitigate the effects of nonstationary behavior.

 Model sweeping